networknt/light-doc/content/design/idempotency.md

 header can be used as idempotency key on mutating services(i.e. anything under POST in our case).

-If the above one request fails due to a network connection error, you can safely retry it with the same idempotency key, and the services must be designed to work with the idempotency key /traceabilityId to decide what the business logic with the key.
+If the above one request fails due to a network connection error, you can safely retry it with the same idempotency key, and the services must be designed to work with the idempotency key/traceabilityId to decide what the business logic with the key.

 ### Being a good distributed citizen